Roasted red pepper pasta is a creamy, quick, and delicious dish you can make with a handful of ingredients in about 20 minutes.

 Pasta

-However, you can use any other short or long pasta shape, such as penne, fusilli, rotini, conchiglie, spaghetti, linguine, and more.
+You can use any other short or long pasta shape, such as penne, fusilli, rotini, conchiglie, spaghetti, linguine, and more.

 Fresh herbs

-How to make roasted red pepper pasta
+How to make red pepper pasta

 Transfer the red pepper sauce to a large skillet and simmer on medium-low heat for 10 minutes.
-Add half a cup of water if the sauce gets too thick.

 While the sauce simmers, boil the pasta in a large pot of salted water.